BZM2000/llm-manuscript-rating/README.md

 To obtain a single number per manuscript, I form a weighted average of the six level‑probabilities

-\[
+$$
 S = \frac{2p_1 + 2p_2 + p_3 + p_4 + p_5 + p_6}{8},
-\]
+$$

 where \(p_i\) is the predicted review probability at level \(i\).
 This slightly emphasises the top two levels while keeping contributions from the rest.
 Intuitively, a manuscript that looks borderline for Level 2 but safe for Level 4 will score higher than one that is only safe at Level 5–6.

-For each manuscript and model, I draw up to 20 independent samples.
+For each manuscript and model, I draw up to 20 scores.
 Only samples that satisfy the monotonicity constraint across levels are retained.
-The final score for that manuscript is taken as the interquartile mean (the mean after trimming away values outside the 25th–75th percentile), which reduces the influence of occasional erratic outputs.
+The final score for that manuscript is taken as the interquartile mean (the mean after trimming away values outside the 25th–75th percentile), which reduces the influence of occasional erratic outputs and accounts for expected LLM variation.

 ### Manuscript set

-For each journal, I collect approximately twenty of the most recent research articles in areas overlapping chemistry, solid‑state physics and materials science, focusing on topics such as conductive frameworks, organic conductors, low‑dimensional materials and related electronic or energy applications.
-For journals that are not fully open access, I restrict to open‑access articles.
-Editorials, reviews and perspectives are excluded.
+For each journal, I collect 20 of the most recent research articles in concerned areas overlapping materials chemistry, solid‑state physics and materials science.
+Some notable areas that are excluded include: organic synthsis, energy-related applications/management, biology and biomaterials, purely theoretical articles, etc. For journals that are not fully open access, I restrict to open‑access articles.
+Editorials, reviews, short commmunications, and perspectives are excluded.

-This yields 26 journals spanning Levels 1–6, with between 20 and 24 articles per journal after filtering.
+This yields 26 journals spanning Levels 1–6, with 20 articles per journal.

 ### Models and de‑identification